abdulrehmanwaseem/3D-Pipe-Screen-Saver/README.md

 ![The Pipe Dream](https://res.cloudinary.com/dgljsrfmk/image/upload/v1728117891/nii0qxevrsmwgrmuczen.png)

-**Note:** This project is under active development and continuously being improved for better performance and interactivity.
-New features and bug fixes are added regularly to optimize the 3D experience.

 An Electron.js desktop application with a React and TypeScript setup, built to create a dynamic 3D pipe screensaver.
 This project is a nod to the nostalgic Windows 95 pipe screensaver but with modern technologies and improved visual effects.

 ## Technologies Used